Ginny is passionate about eating healthy, sustainable foods.

-I thought it was worth calling out the change in the texture of the salmon after brining for about 8 hours.
+I thought it was worth calling out the change in the texture of the salmon after brining it for about 8 hours.
 Before the brine, the filet was soft and supple.
-Afterwards, the filet became stiff.
+Afterward, the filet became stiff.

 Also, the brine pulls a lot of the moisture out of the salmon.
 Look at the amount of liquid in the glass container.
 After a few hours of air drying, the filet will be ready for the BGE.

 After the salmon is finished with the brine and washed thoroughly, the filet must dry.
 After a few hours in the refrigerator, the salmon forms a pellicle.
 This is the tacky surface of the fish that is created by the proteins in the meat.

 For the purposes of smoking, it is the pellicle that captures the smoke.
 If you put the salmon on the smoker without this important step, it will not develop that delectable flavoring.

 I chose applewood for my smoking chips.
 It gives off a mild flavor, as opposed to some of the stronger flavors like hickory or mesquite.
 Definitely experiment and see which intensity you prefer.

 Regardless of the type of wood, you should soak the chips in water for at least one hour.
 That helps to regulate the speed at which they smoke once they are placed within the grill.
 You should keep a few handfuls in reserve in case the smoking takes longer than expected.